vishwakftw/extreme-classification/README.md

 ```

 ## License
-This code is provided under the [MIT License](LICENSE)
+This code is provided under the [MIT License](LICENSE).

 ---
-This project was a part of the course CS6370: Information Retrieval offered in Fall 2018 at IIT Hyderabad
+This project was a part of the course CS6370: Information Retrieval offered in Fall 2018 at IIT Hyderabad.

+Team members: Vishwak Srinivasan, Sukrut Rao, and Harsh Agarwal.